bryansmullen/fidil/readme.md

 1. Open a new Command Line Editor on your computer
 2. Navigate to the folder you wish to create the local copy of this repo using the `cd` command. e.g. `cd my_directory`
 3. Clone the remote repository using the git clone command. `git clone https://github.com/bryansmullen/fidil`
-4. Open the newly created "fidil" directory in your favourite IDE.
+4. Open the newly created **fidil** directory in your favourite IDE.

 ---